Table of Contents

 - Administered under the care of a licensed physician who has undergone additional training and accreditation for prescribing Suboxone.

-- Does not have intense narcotic effects and provides a stable means to permanently quit your opiate cravings.
+- Does not have intense narcotic effects and provides a stable means to permanently resolve your opiate cravings.

 - Is very hard to overdose on (unless taken intravenously or with Benzodiazepines) and helps block other opiates from having any effect on your brain.